Dragon Age series

 Front cover for Dragon Age: Origins - Awakening

-Front cover for Dragon Age: Origins - Feastday Pranks
+Screenshot from Dragon Age: Origins - Feastday Gifts

 Screenshot from Dragon Age II